 Therapeutic work can be offered to individual young people or in small groups of 8-10 young people.
 We have previously offered groups focusing on low mood, emotional regulation and self-harm, anxiety, social skills, relaxation and mindfulness.

 We have psychologists trained in mindfulness and have specific training to deliver the Paws-B Mindfulness in Schools Programme.
 Please see mindfulnessinschools.org for further details.

-*Please note, prices stated are for the academic year up to the end of the Summer term 2017; prices for the Autumn term 2017 and beyond are subject to change
+*Please note, prices stated are for the 2019/20 academic year and beyond are subject to change

 Single one-off session (3.5 hours) – £350

 Ongoing sessions for regular consultation, supervision or direct therapeutic work (individual/group): 1 or 2 sessions per day for a minimum of 6 sessions (frequency of sessions negotiated and paid for in advance of the term start date in which the sessions commence) – £300 per session (3.5 hours)